 The next two installments of Nutrition Nuggets will cover food preferences in dogs and cats.
 Then, in the third week, we will discuss reasons why your dog might not be eating and what you can do to try to encourage him.
 So stay tuned!

 Have you ever heard that cats are finicky eaters?
 Cats do seem to be very discriminating creatures, but I don’t think the same is often said about dogs.
 In my experience, most dogs will eat just about anything … things that are edible and things that aren’t, like tennis balls, socks, hair ties, cow manure…

-Ever wonder what makes something tasty to a dog?
-Turns out that it is the smell that is the attractant, not necessarily the taste.
+They do!
+Dogs have about one-sixth the number of taste buds that humans do.
+So what makes something tasty to a dog?
+Dogs can taste things that are bitter, salty, sweet, and sour, but it turns out that smell matters more to dogs than the way food tastes.
 If something smells good to a dog, it will likely go down the hatch.
 After a couple bites, the texture or taste might play a role, too.

 Most dogs like a variety of flavors and readily accept new foods, but some dogs do seem to have preferences.
 What a puppy is exposed to early on in life may play a role in what he will like later.
 If he was offered a variety of foods (including dry and canned) early on, he may be more likely to try different foods as an adult.
 Canned food gives off a stronger aroma and is therefore sometimes more enticing to the picky eater.